Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. The Cat Is Hungry

 One of the most common reasons that cats bug their owners is to get food.
 While this is somewhat normal behavior, some cats can become excessively clingy when hungry.
-When cats beg you for food, they will follow you around, rub against your legs, vocalize, or even nibble on your fingers.
+When cats beg you for food, they’ll follow you around, rub against your legs, vocalize, or even nibble on your fingers.

 How Can You Help Your Cat?